Politicians and pundits from all quarters often lament democracy’s polarized condition.

 Commentators rarely say what they mean by polarization.
 But if Americans are to figure out how to combat it, they need to begin from a clear understanding of what polarization is.

-My forthcoming book, “Overdoing Democracy,” argues that polarization isn’t about where you get your news or how politicians are divided – it’s about how a person’s political identity is wrapped up with almost everything they do.
+My 2019 book, “Overdoing Democracy,” argued that polarization isn’t about where you get your news or how politicians are divided – it’s about how a person’s political identity is wrapped up with almost everything they do.

 Polarization, three ways